rbvegas/StatiCSharp/README.md

     </a>
 </p>

-Welcome to **StatiC#**, a static website generator written in C#.
+Welcome to **StatiC#**, a static website generator for C# developers.
 It enables entire websites to be built using C#.
 Custom themes can be used by editing the integrated default theme or importing a theme.

 ---